Mosaic image of Vergil.

 to kill, murder

-it is permitted, one may
+it is permitted (for someone to do something), one may

 peregrīnor, peregrīnārī, peregrīnātus sum